tursodatabase/libsql/doc/tcl_extension_intro.md

    .
 ```

-Whenever more than one '.' leads an input line group,
+Whenever '..' leads an input line group
-when it is submitted in the shell execution environment,
+submitted in the shell execution environment,
-then most of the line group is given to the Tcl interpreter for
+then most of that input is given to the Tcl interpreter for
 processing on a one-shot basis.

 ## Cross-Execution Environment Interactions ##